 Reframing Dupes

 People are embracing dupe culture phenomenon —and having some fun along the way, giving it a modern, positive, and fun twist.
-Those willing to embrace the idea of design imitations are also finding opportunities to democratize their products and offerings, giving them positive status among younger generations.
-Proud Gen Zers seeking a bargain are celebrating brand imitations and fakes, with 61% saying they often seek out cheaper dupes of designs or products they like.
+Those willing to embrace the idea of design imitations are also finding opportunities to democratize offerings, giving them positive status among younger generations.
+Proud Gen Zers seeking a bargain are celebrating brand imitations and fakes, with many saying they often seek out cheaper dupes of designs or products they like.
 For years, counterfeits have been a thorn in the side of brands, but now some are embracing dupe culture and fueling a new wave of comedic campaigns.

 Interior spaces are captivating inhabitants by reducing the noise around them and allowing simplicity to shine.
 Photo: Jerimah Brent